manonja/guided-module-one-project-assessment-london-web-career-031119/README.md

 - Show traveler's activities and let him create new ones
 - Let the traveler delete a trip
 - Include different menus
-- Use an API
+- Use an API.

 ### Stretch goals

-- Include Skyscanner API so a user can know how to get to his next trip
+- Include countries API so a user
 - Get animated art in the CLI
 - Enable uppercase, lowercase and mixed-case user input
 - Include colour in the command line interface using ASCII art gems